Understanding Wallet-as-a-Service

 Key Features of Wallet-as-a-Service

 The usage of WaaS enables businesses to store their crypto assets safely.
 They have multiple components catering to the needs of enterprises.
-Below, we have outlined them in detail:
+Below, we have outlined them in detail:- API integration: Using powerful APIs, companies integrate wallets with online platforms to expedite transactions, streamline authentication, and simplify wallet management.

 - Security tools: Providers deploy top-grade encryption, 2FA, and key management practices to prevent third parties from accessing user funds.